 After the success of The SpongeBob SquarePants Movie and the third season of the cartoon, Hillenburg thought he had exhausted his ideas and decided to leave to allow for new blood to course through, working behind the scenes as an advisor.
 Most of the creative staff also left, causing a massive restructuring of the show’s production.
 His influence on the cartoon was so great that many considered March 31, 2007, the day that Spongebob Squarepants died.
 The direction and overall feel of the show had changed: clever jokes were replaced by shocking and gross humour, character personalities became exaggerated and the dialogue was lazy.
 This had started the downfall of Spongebob.

 The size of the audience dropped by almost 30% in the first quarter of 2011.
 Things were starting to look grim for Nickelodeon when suddenly, the new showrunner, Paul Tibbitt, announced that Hillenburg would return to work on their second flick, The SpongeBob Movie: Sponge Out of Water.
 After finishing production on the film, he came back to the series as an executive producer, getting a more hands-on role in the show.
 His input had a definite impact and ratings began to slowly climb back, starting a renaissance of sorts for Spongebob.

 Stephen Hillenburg passed away on November 26, 2018, due to complications related to amyotrophic lateral sclerosis, or ALS.

 He has entertained children for nearly two decades.
 The cultural influence of Spongebob has reached every part of the globe.
-Even though Hillenburg has left this world, he will still be remember by all.
+Even though Hillenburg has left this world, he will still be remembered by all.
 His ashes have been scattered off the shores of California, where they will remain, down here in the deep blue sea.